Disney Universe: Downloadable content

 Downloadable content has been announced to be a big part of Disney Universe for the PlayStation 3, Wii, and Xbox 360 versions of the game.
 Through the "Online Shop" featured in the game or the PlayStation Store and Xbox Marketplace, the DLCs featured additional costumes and worlds.
 The first release featured a Disney Villains Costume Pack.
 A theme-pack based on The Nightmare Before Christmas, was released near the Christmas season and is the Disney Universe voting poll winner.
 Theme-packs based on Phineas and Ferb, and The Muppets were released in March 2012.

 Re-release

 Disney Universe: Ultimate Edition included the original Disney Universe game along with all six downloadable content packs.
 The extra downloadable content included packs from The Disney Villains, The Nightmare Before Christmas, The Jungle Book, Phineas and Ferb, The Muppets and the Neverland pack.

-The Ultimate Edition was released on June 27, 2012 in PAL regions, but not in North America and other NTSC regions.
+The Ultimate Edition was released on June 27, 2012, in PAL regions, but not in North America and other NTSC regions.

 Reception

-The game received mixed or average reviews on Metacritic, gaining average review scores of 70% for PlayStation 3, 61% for Wii, and 66% for Xbox 360.
+The game received mixed reviews on all of its released platforms.
+Where it is praised, there are the same negatives.
+When writing for the Disney Universe experience, Druanne Miyamoto video game reviewer journalist for Metacritic describes the game as an excited detailed game "(...) players will never get bored exploring the Disney Universe." and although it's not exactly alike to the films they represent it still provides the player with a sense of "freshness".
+For the WIRED review, Michael Venables complains about how the environment seems "watered down" and how its "Disneyness" is taken away from the characters designs.
+Just as well he connected the game's similarities to that of the Lego video games series' following the same game mechanics.